Heat vs Cavaliers Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 23)

 Miami vs. Cleveland Prop Picks (AI)

-Remi is pouring through loads of datapoints on each player.
-In fact, anytime the Heat and Cavaliers play there’s always several intriguing angles to key in on.
+Remi is pouring through mountains of stats on each player.
+In fact, anytime the Heat and Cavaliers play there’s always several intriguing trends to key in on.
 Not to mention games played at Rocket Arena in Apr almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: D. Mitchell under 26.5 Points.